marekjm/viuavm/README.markdown

 - passing function parameters by value and move (non-copying pass)
 - copy-free function returns
 - inter-function tail calls
-- support for pointer-aliases (with no arithmetic, and no assignment - pointers may be only used for reading and mutating objects)
+- support for pointers (with no arithmetic, and no reassignment - pointers may be only used for reading and mutating objects)

 For enhanced reliability, Viua assembler provides a built-in static analyser that is able to detect most common errors related to register manipulation at compile time.